openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

       to office suite, but also in other areas from cheese over quadrocopters to self-replicating machines.
 This community is seriously rocking the boat. (...)

-
+â€

+â€œ

 [Susanne
-        Oberhauser: Happy Pony openSUSE?](http://lizards.opensuse.org/2011/09/22/happy-pony-opensuse/)
+        Oberhauser: â€œHappy Ponyâ€ openSUSE?](http://lizards.opensuse.org/2011/09/22/happy-pony-opensuse/)

 At the openSUSE conference last week, Lydia Pintscher from the KDE Community Working Group
-      led a BoF on women in openSUSE.
+      led a BoF on â€œwomen in openSUSEâ€.
 This is what we (Stella, Bruno, Lydia, Pascal, Susanne, Greg) worked out:

 There are very few women in openSUSE for a variety of reasons.
 In our perceiption, despite
       the good efforts of moderators on IRC, forums and mailing-lists, some attitudes there still persist, and we believe these are a key issue that keeps women away.
 To further address this as a small group, we decided to start at just one place, opensuse-project@.
-Here™s why and
+Hereâ€™s why and
       how:

-There is quite some research on why there is so few women in FLOSS in general.
+There is quite some research on why there is so few â€œwomen in FLOSSâ€ in general.
 One of
-      the recurring topics there, and one that we also quickly came to in the BoF, was the ˜flaming™, or more generally, the negative possibilities of the direct, unfiltered yet anonymous communication on IRC, forums and mail.
+      the recurring topics there, and one that we also quickly came to in the BoF, was the â€˜flamingâ€™, or more generally, the negative possibilities of the direct, unfiltered yet anonymous communication on IRC, forums and mail.

-We all value the speed and positive directness of those forms of communication ” however
+We all value the speed and positive directness of those forms of communication â€” however
-      it™s cutting off facial expression and physical reaction.
-So it™s very easy to miss the tone, without even noticing.
+      itâ€™s cutting off facial expression and physical reaction.
+So itâ€™s very easy to miss the tone, without even noticing.
 To more sensitive souls, this is creating a barrier of entry that especially women do not want to cross, or if it hits you unprepared, will reject you, often with no return.
 Nota bene: this effect is not limited to women!
 It just happens to reject women more than men.(...)

-
+â€

+â€œ

 [Andrew Wafaa:
         Growing some openSUSE ARMs](http://www.wafaa.eu/entry/growing-some-opensuse-arms-1-69.html)